Brokttv/EAP-GP/README.md

 - [`tests/test_gradpath_mechanic.py`](tests/test_gradpath_mechanic.py): a new, dependency-light
   sanity test (plain PyTorch, no `transformer_lens`/GPU needed) that isolates and checks the one genuinely new mechanic EAP-GP introduces.
+- [`tests/test_eap_gp_smoke.py`](tests/test_eap_gp_smoke.py): a new integration smoke test that runs EAP, EAP-IG, and EAP-GP against real GPT-2 small on the repo's own greater-than task, and checks for crashes, NaNs, and dead (all-zero) score tensors.
+Needs `transformer_lens` and a CUDA GPU.
+See "Testing" below.
 - This `README.md`: rewritten to document the fork and the new method, while keeping the original library's docs intact below.